marwahaha/csp-parisi/README.md

 **Note**:
 This assumes the predicate has codomain ${-1, +1}$.
 If you need ${0,1}$ output:
-* divide all nonzero Fourier weights by 4.
+* Divide all nonzero Fourier weights by 4.
 * The weight at zero is the square of the average value of the function.
-You can use `average_value_pm_one(inp)` to calculate it.
+You can use `average_value_zero_one(inp)` to calculate the average value.

 ### Get approximate Parisi value, given list of mixture function coefficients $[c_0^2, c_1^2,...]$